RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

  $
 ```

-There is now only one last thing to do, that is to upload the files to the central GitLab server. _Ensure you are in the /home/student/studentX-project directory_ and run below command.
+:boom: There is now only one last thing to do, that is to upload the files to the central GitLab server. _Ensure you are in the /home/student/studentX-project directory_ and run below command.
 You will there be queried for the studentX credentials to the GitLab server:
 ```
 git push
 git config --global push.default matching